Glitchii/embedbuilder/README.md

 nomultiembedsoption     Remove multi-embeds option from the menu.
-                        Together with the 'multiembeds' option, this allows the developer to force the user to either use only multi-embeds or not.
+                        Together with the 'multiembeds' option, this allows the developer to force the user to either use only multi-embeds or not. sourceOption            Display link to source code in menu.
+(Off by deafult unless enabled or top domain host is glitchii.github.io)
 ```
 <small>Case matters, all parameters should be lowercase.</small>
 ### Example URL with all* the above parameters: